akshan-main/supplychain/README.md

 ![Image URL](https://github.com/akshan-main/supplychain/blob/main/sales_trend.png)

 The graph below denotes the sales trend monthly for ` Nike Men's Free 5.0+ Running Shoe `.

 Highest sales were recorded for the product during July 2017 and lowest during February 2015.
 The highest ever recorded sale of the product is just over 5000.

+The latest recorded sale of this product is on September 2017

 ![Image URL](https://github.com/akshan-main/supplychain/blob/main/sales_trend_nike5.0.png)